 Far too often, these external services are mocked or stubbed during integration testing.
 These mocks and stubs reflect assumptions about the external service’s behavior—the same assumptions used when writing the code in the first place.
 Because of this, the code and tests form a self-fulfilling prophecy, and the tests fail in their primary purpose—to inform you of inaccuracies in your assumptions about these external services.
 The two examples mentioned above would not be caught by integration tests that rely on mocks or stubs.

 Therefore, you should run your code against the real DynamoDB tables or S3 buckets for the happy path.
-Reserve the use of mocks and stubs for failure test cases, where it’s difficult to cause the external services to exhibit the desired failure behavior.
+Reserve the use of mocks and stubs for failed test cases, where it’s difficult to cause the external services to exhibit the desired failure behavior.

 Ultimately, your function is still just a function, one where you can invoke locally using a stubbed event and context object.
 Take the following function as an example.